nyakaz73/reactive_store/README.md

 ```

-In the above code notice how we are tracking for chages using the [UpdateUI]() widget
+In the above code notice how we are tracking for changes in state using the [UpdateUI]() widget
 ```dart
 ...
 ...